-For liquidity, we use two different measures.
-The first proxy is the liquidity surplus divided by total assets, as reported to DNB on a monthly basis.
-This surplus amounted to 11.73 and 13.93 on average for the time deposit dataset and the savings account dataset, respectively.
-The second proxy is different for the two datasets.
-The time deposit dataset includes a long (> 1 year) liquidity mismatch variable, measured as the ratio of the available long liquidity over required long liquidity.
-The savings account dataset includes a short (< 1 year) liquidity mismatch variable, defined as the ratio of available short liquidity over required short liquidity.
+mismatch variable, measured as the ratio of the available long liquidity over required long liquidity.
+The savings account dataset includes a short (<1 year) liquidity mismatch variable, defined as the ratio of available short liquidity over required short liquidity.
 The long and short liquidity mismatch variables come out at 1.91 and 1.82 on average, respectively.
-This data also stems from the liquidity report that DNB receives from banks.
+These data also stem from the liquidity report that DNB receives from banks.

 We use the cost-to-asset ratio as a proxy for inefficiency.
-13 The average cost-to-asset ratio is 0.004 for both datasets.
+10 The average cost-to-asset ratio is 0.004 for both datasets.
 Deposit funding quantifies the extent to which a bank is funded by deposits.
 This is measured as the ratio of a bank's deposits made by non-credit institutions to the sum total of deposits and bonds (liquidity debt certificates) issued by that bank.
 The average ratio ranges from 0.64 to 0.67 in both datasets.
-The last bank-specific variable represents a dummy measuring a bank's roots, i.e., domestic or foreign.
+The last bank-specific variable represents a dummy measuring a bank's roots, that is, domestic or foreign.
 A bank is considered a foreign bank (dummy is 1) when its head office is located outside the Netherlands.
 The mean values for this dummy are 0.30 and 0.25 for the time deposit dataset and savings account dataset, respectively.

-3.1.4.
-Account-related independent variables
+iv.
+Account-specific independent variables

-The account-related variables were gathered from the dataset provided by Spaarinformatie which includes supplementary information on the conditions of the various accounts.
+The account-specific variables were gathered from the dataset provided by Spaarinformatie, which includes supplementary information on the conditions of the various accounts.
 The time deposit dataset contains the maturity of the account in months.
 The maximum recorded maturity is 240 months (i.e., 20 years).
-Both the time deposit dataset and the savings account dataset include accounts which require a minimum balance of savings.
+Both the time deposit dataset and the savings account dataset include accounts that require a minimum balance of deposits.
 Both the mean and the maximum values are higher for time deposits than for savings accounts.
-Furthermore, a payment frequency variable is constructed and coded '11/12' if the account pays interest rates on a monthly basis instead of on an annual basis, '9/12' if the account offers the option of quarterly payment, and '6/12' if the account offers the option to receive interest rates on a 6-month basis.
+Furthermore, a payment frequency variable is constructed and coded "11/12" if the account pays interest rates on a monthly basis instead of on an annual basis, "9/12" if the account offers the option of quarterly payment, and "6/12" if the account offers the option to receive interest rates on a 6-month basis.
 Only the time deposit dataset contains accounts with an ascending interest rate feature.
-An ascending interest rate dummy is coded '1' if the account has an ascending interest rate condition.
+An ascending interest rate dummy is coded "1" if the account has an ascending interest rate condition.
 The savings account dataset includes two additional account features.
 First, some accounts came with a bonus rate payable by the bank when, for example, the account balance does not decrease in a given calendar quarter.
 Second, the savings dataset contains accounts with withdrawal fees payable by the accountholder if funds are withdrawn.